 Bonus: Relax, re-charge and expand your creative powers during Art Hive every Thursday from 4pm-6pm in the Agnes.
 This is a free art therapy event for young adults ages 18-24, where materials are provided and no prior art experience is necessary!

-Test your obscure pop culture knowledge at The Alibi on Wednesday, February 13th!
-This is a fantastic group date idea, or you could go with all your single friends (up to 6 people) for an unValentine’s night out!
-You can reserve a table online or you can drop by to see if there are seats available.
-Trivia starts at 8:45pm and there’s no cover!
-Note: this event is 19+ only.
+Test your obscure pop culture knowledge at The Alibi at 8:45pm every Wednesday or at The Grad Club at 9pm every Thursday!
+This is a fantastic group date idea (up to 6 people)!
+You can reserve a table for The Alibi or drop in to see if there are seats available.